Resortlife Maldives

 King Dhovemi converts to Islam under the influence of a traveling Sunni scholar — tradition names him Abu al-Barakat Yusuf al-Barbari.
 He becomes Sultan Muhammad al-Adil, and his dynasty rules for the next 800 years.
 Islam becomes — and remains — the soul of Maldivian identity.

-Ibn Battuta, visiting two centuries later, identified al-Barbari as a Moroccan.
-Other sources suggest he was a Somali Berberi from the Horn of Africa.
-His tomb in the Medhu Ziyaaraiy shrine, opposite the Hukuru Miskiy in Malé, is still a place of quiet pilgrimage.
+Ibn Battuta, visiting two centuries later, called him a Moroccan.
+Other sources name him a Somali Berberi from the Horn of Africa.
+The truth is lost — but his tomb in the Medhu Ziyaaraiy shrine, opposite the Hukuru Miskiy in Malé, is still a place of quiet pilgrimage.

 Historians disagree